VisualFP/docs/SA/design_concept/content/poc/options.typ

 = Implementation Options

-In preparation for the #ac("PoC") implementation, different implementation options were considered.
+Different implementation options were considered for the

-The following sections describe in which areas multiple options were considered, and which choices have been made.
+#ac("PoC").
+The following sections describe the options and choices that have
+been made.

 == Deployment platform <deployment-platform-options>